SConnolly1886/AWS-Migrating-with-DMS/AWS-Migrating-with-DMS-2.md

 Now restart the SSHD service to put those changes into affect.
 Run the command  `systemctl restart sshd`

 ### Changes on On-Premise Web Server
 Connect to the simulated on-prem web server using SSM Session Manager.
-Run `sudo bash` for elevated priviledges.
+Run `sudo bash` for elevated privileges.

 Move to the web folder `cd /var/www/`